naturalis/nba-docs/Netherlands Biodiversity API.rst

             - GET
             - GET
           * - *Searchable fields*
-            - all taxon document fields are queried
+            - `list of indexed taxon document fields`_ are queried
-            - `list of selected taxon document fields <http://docs.biodiversitydata.nl/en/latest/Searchable%20fields%20per%20NBA%20service.html#taxon-search>`_ are queried
+            - `list of indexed taxon document fields`_ can be queried
           * - *Geospatial search*
             - Not available
             - Not available